AdobeDocs/workfront.fr-FR/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 1. Dans le panneau de gauche, sélectionnez **Mises à jour**.
 1. Cliquez sur **Temps journal**. <!-- did Anna B change the casing for this button?
 If yes and if she changed it for the other areas, update screen shot too-->

-   La boîte de dialogue Durée de journalisation s’affiche.
+   La boîte de dialogue Temps journal s’affiche.

    >[!TIP]
    >